Barn Owl Tyto alba

 A large owl with a prominent white, heart-shaped facial disc, dark eyes, and no ear tufts.
 The legs are long and unfeathered.
 The plumage is sandy brown streaked with white and blue with pale or white underparts.

-A grassland species, the barn owl relies on open fields for hunting.
-As agriculture opened up the eastern forest in the 1800s, the barn owl’s range expanded.
-Recent plowing and urbanization of grasslands has reduced the habitat available to barn owls and has caused a subsequent reduction of barn owl numbers in those areas.
+A grassland species, the Barn Owl relies on open fields for hunting.
+As agriculture opened up the eastern forest in the 1800s, the Barn Owl’s range expanded.
+Recent plowing and urbanization of grasslands has reduced available habitat, leading to a subsequent reduction in Barn Owl numbers in those areas.

-A cavity nester, the barn owl takes readily to human-made structures, and they are well-known in Europe for using buildings and church steeples as nest sites.
+A cavity nester, the Barn Owl readily uses to human-made structures and they are well-known in Europe for using buildings and church steeples as nest sites.
 This owl will also use properly placed nest boxes.
-Barn owls can be prolific breeders, hatching two broods in one year.
+Barn Owls can be prolific breeders, hatching two broods in one year.
 In Europe, the typical number of young is three to six, but broods of up to 18 young have been reported.

-A very nocturnal species, the barn owl hunts over fields and grasslands, preying primarily on small voles and rats.
+A nocturnal species, the Barn Owl hunts over fields and grasslands, preying primarily on small voles, mice, and rats.
 Its dependence on this food source makes it very susceptible to habitat loss.